Mithridates I of Parthia: Wars in the east

 He first turned his sights on the Greco-Bactrian Kingdom which had been considerably weakened as a result of its wars against the neighbouring Sogdians, Drangianans and Indians.
 The new Greco-Bactrian king Eucratides I had usurped the throne and was as a result met with opposition, such as the rebellion by the Arians, which was possibly supported by Mithridates I, as it would serve to his advantage.
-Sometime between 163–155 BC, Mithridates I invaded the domains of Eucratides, whom he defeated and seized Aria, Margiana and western Bactria from.
+Sometime between 163 and 155 BC, Mithridates I invaded the domains of Eucratides, whom he defeated and seized Aria, Margiana and western Bactria from.
 Eucratides was supposedly made a Parthian vassal, as is indicated by the classical historians Justin and Strabo.
 Merv became a stronghold of Parthian dominance in the northeast.
 Some of Mithridates I's bronze coins portray an elephant on the reverse with the legend "of the Great King, Arsaces."
 The Greco-Bactrians minted coins with images of elephants, which suggests that Mithridates I's coin mints of the very animal was possibly to celebrate his conquest of Bactria.